DocCreator/DocCreator/README.md

 `sudo apt-get install qt5-default`
 You can install tesseract with the following command:
-`sudo apt-get install tesseract-ocr tesseract-ocr-fra libtesseract-dev libleptonica-dev`
+`sudo apt-get install tesseract-ocr tesseract-ocr-fra libtesseract-dev libleptonica-dev` You can install swig with the following command:
+`sudo apt-get install swig`
+You can install python-opencv with the following command:
+`sudo apt-get install python3-opencv`

 On Fedora (21 or 22), you can install the required binary packages with the following command as root:
 `yum install opencv-devel qt5-qtbase-devel qt5-qtxmlpatterns-devel cmake`